 What is not eligible?

-Typically, the HSA does not cover the following expenses:
+Typically, health spending accounts do not cover the following expenses:

 - diaper services